 My parents gave me the name Claire, and my Yoga Swami gave me the name Bhavani.
 You can use either!

 I have been a qualified yoga teacher since 2011 when I studied with Swami Shantimurti Saraswati, Swami Atmalokananda Saraswati and Devananda at their centre in New Zealand.
-The style is called Intuitive Yoga, and derives from (but does not claim to be) the Satyananda tradition.
+The style is called Intuitive Yoga, and derives from the Satyananda tradition.
 Learn more here.